[SAP BTP Onboarding Series] Initial Access to your SAP BTP Cockpit

 The second thing the Global Administrator needs to check immediately after logging in, is your entitlements.
 Entitlements are access to the specific services you contracted to receive.
 Mistakes happen to the best of us, SAP included.
 To not waste time, do yourself and your company a favor by checking that you have entitlements to the services you licensed.

 From the left side menu expand the Entitlements section and select Service Assignments.
 You’ll see a full list of what is available for you to use in the SAP BTP Cockpit.
 SAP includes some services free of charge as part of your overall license to SAP BTP, I’ll dig into that topic more in a later blog.
 Below is a screenshot of a subscription account and I’m expecting to see SAP Integration Suite listed.

 I can see I’m entitled to 28 services and by searching integration in the search bar I can see that I do have rights to 3 SAP Integration Suite tenants.

 In the next blog of this series, I’ll discuss the structure of the SAP BTP Cockpit and deep dive on the building blocks required to set up your company specific account model.
-Be sure to check out our events page to see if there are any live webinars you’d like to register for!
+Be sure to check out our Onboarding Resource Center to see if there are any live webinars you’d like to register for!